Safekeeping Insurance Check Payments

 You are not alone.
 Many dentists still accept check payments from insurance companies, with payments arriving by mail.

-Depositing via mobile or ATM systems will afford some anonymity to the employee, and unless the check is “flagged” by the automated check clearing systems, the check will be honored, and funds deposited into the dishonest employee’s account.
+Depositing a stolen check via mobile deposit or an ATM will afford some anonymity to the employee, and unless the check is “flagged” by the automated check clearing systems, the check will be honored, and funds deposited into the dishonest employee’s account.

 That rarely happens with insurance checks.
 Insurance checks are formatted to fly though the optical scanning systems used by clearing houses, and there will always be sufficient funds to cover the amount.